 It seems that the majority of firefighters who have developed cancer as a result of exposure to PFSS containing firefighter foam have worked as firefighters at U.S. airports or as military firefighters.

 The U.S. military, including the U.S. Navy, has been using this type of firefighting foam for over 60 years, since the 1950s.
 The Navy even used PFSS containing foam for non-critical missions and on training exercises.
 Because of recent concerns about its carcinogenic properties, the military is now switching to less dangerous products.

 The Environmental Protection Agency (EPA), the American Cancer Society (ACS) and the Centers for Disease Control and Prevention (CDC) have all been warning about the potentially carcinogenic properties of PFAS containing firefighting foam.

-A firefighting foam lawsuit may be your best solution to obtain compensation for PFAS causing cancers
+An AFFF lawsuit may be your best solution to obtain compensation for PFAS causing cancers

 If you, or a loved one, have developed cancer after working as a firefighter for long periods, your cancer may be linked to absorption of PFAS chemicals in the firefighting foam you may have used.